software-mansion/radon-ide/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

-### Description

-Please include a summary of the changes and the related issue.
-Please also include relevant motivation and context.
-Provide any useful screenshots, or recordings.
+Start by providing description for the PR: please include a summary of the changes, related issue, motivation, and context behind the change.
+Provide screenshots or recordings when appropriate.

 Fixes # (issue)